ordepdev/ordepdev.github.io/_drafts/test-driven-developers.md

 A team without testing culture, that deliver completed features without any kind of tests to support the development phase, neither to guarantee code quality.
-Although, in order to consider a feature completed someone has to test it manually.
+So, in the end, in order to consider a feature completed someone has to test it manually.
 Let's suppose that our feature is a new endpoint on the brand new web API.
 The feature will be completed, if an HTTP request using Postman succeeds.
 Seems good enough, right?

 ### 2. Projects with wrongly designed tests.

-Again, a team without testing culture.
-Although, they're testing but they're doing it the wrong way.
+Again, a team without proper testing culture.
+They're testing but they're doing it the wrong way.
 Eventually, the Product Owner asked if the product was covered by tests, and after that, tweaked the definition of done of new features.
 The tests, are slooooooooow.
 Too.
 Damn.
 Slow.
-Most of the times, developers don't treat testing code with respect and they become a mix of spaghetti and lasagna; a mess.
+Most of the times, developers don't treat testing code with the respect it deserves and it become a mix of spaghetti and lasagna; a total mess.
 I can't decide if having wrongly designed test suites is actually better than having no tests at all.

-### 3. Projects with tests that nobody run!
+### 3. Projects with tests that nobody runs!

 A team with a testing culture of 50%.
 Some of them are TDD practitioners and they're proud of their 90%+ code coverage.
 Their main job, aside from shipping greatness, is